csound/csound/BUILD.md

  $ export ANDROID_NDK_MODULE=$HOME/android

-4. Download boost and install the headers only in your include path (e.g. /usr/local/include)
+4. Download boost and install (headers only) in your include path (e.g. /usr/local/include).
+There is no need to build the library.

 5. Download the Android NDK and place it somewhere (e.g. $HOME), set the ANDROID_NDK_ROOT to point to it